 Initial community engagement

 Ongoing studies and surveys on project feasibility and impacts

 First open house

 Selected route announced following public consultation and studies

 Second open house

 Third open house and local business economic summit

 Commenced compressor station construction in late April 2019

-Commence pipeline construction in mid-August 2019
+Commenced pipeline construction in early August 2019

 This route runs parallel to an existing pipeline utility corridor for about 6 km through Cochrane, Alta. and continues south through Rocky View County for another 15 km, also paralleling existing infrastructure where feasible to minimize impacts to land and the environment.